-Interplay faced growing financial troubles and limited success as the new millenium went on and despite critical acclaim, many of their published games, such as Giants: Citizen Kabuto, Sacrifice and Freespace 2 did not sell too well.
-Interplay's own ambitions as game developer decreased dramatically and their later years (from 2001 onwards) were primarlily dedicated to the extension and maintenance of the Fallout franchise.
+Interplay faced growing financial troubles and limited success as the new millennium went on and despite critical acclaim, many of their published games, such as Giants: Citizen Kabuto, Sacrifice and Freespace 2 did not sell too well.
+Interplay's own ambitions as game developer decreased dramatically and their later years (from 2001 onwards) were primarily dedicated to the extension and maintenance of the Fallout franchise.

 Lawsuit and Fallout MMO

 Recently, Bethesda Softworks sued Interplay Entertainment and asked them to stop selling the Fallout trilogy and to cease work and send any work completed on the upcoming Fallout MMO, codenamed "Project V13".